- About FASS

 - Faculty & staff portal

-FASS News, Graduate students, World Literature, Sociology & Anthropology
+FASS News, Graduate students, World Languages and Literatures, Sociology & Anthropology

 Drawn by the opportunity to freely choose his courses to meet program requirements, Ken Ip has nothing but good things to say of his academic journey at Simon Fraser University (SFU).

 Along with his main studies in world literature, Ip relished the chance to dabble in cognitive science, sociology, communications, and other disciplines—a flexibility and openness unique to SFU and, in particular, the Faculty of Arts and Social Sciences.

 Now a graduate of world literature with a minor in sociology, Ip is working on his last two terms of a master of arts degree in English, and has an impressive number of jobs already under his belt: he’s worked as a humanities teacher at an independent school, a student academic advisor at SFU, and also a teaching and research assistant at UBC—all within the past five years.